kevinanew/python-aio-etcd/README.rst

 .. code:: python

-    yield from client.write('/nodes/n1', 1)
+    await client.write('/nodes/n1', 1)
     # with ttl
-    yield from client.write('/nodes/n2', 2, ttl=4)  # sets the ttl to 4 seconds
+    await client.write('/nodes/n2', 2, ttl=4)  # sets the ttl to 4 seconds
-    yield from client.set('/nodes/n2', 1) # Equivalent, for compatibility reasons.
+    await client.set('/nodes/n2', 1) # Equivalent, for compatibility reasons.

 Read a key
 ~~~~~~~~~

 .. code:: python

-    yield from client.read('/nodes/n2').value
+    await client.read('/nodes/n2').value
-    yield from client.read('/nodes', recursive = True) #get all the values of a directory, recursively.
+    await client.read('/nodes', recursive = True) #get all the values of a directory, recursively.
-    yield from client.get('/nodes/n2').value
+    await client.get('/nodes/n2').value

 Delete a key
 ~~~~~~~~~~~~

 .. code:: python

-    yield from client.delete('/nodes/n1')
+    await client.delete('/nodes/n1')

 Atomic Compare and Swap
 ~~~~~~~~~~~~

 .. code:: python

-    yield from client.write('/nodes/n2', 2, prevValue = 4) # will set /nodes/n2 's value to 2 only if its previous value was 4 and
+    await client.write('/nodes/n2', 2, prevValue = 4)
+    # will set /nodes/n2 's value to 2 only if its previous value was 4

-    yield from client.write('/nodes/n2', 2, prevExist = False) # will set /nodes/n2 's value to 2 only if the key did not exist before
+    await client.write('/nodes/n2', 2, prevExist = False)
+    # will set /nodes/n2 's value to 2 only if the key did not exist before

-    yield from client.write('/nodes/n2', 2, prevIndex = 30) # will set /nodes/n2 's value to 2 only if the key was last modified at index 30
+    await client.write('/nodes/n2', 2, prevIndex = 30)
+    # will set /nodes/n2 's value to 2 only if the key was last modified at index 30

-    yield from client.test_and_set('/nodes/n2', 2, 4) #equivalent to client.write('/nodes/n2', 2, prevValue = 4)
+    await client.test_and_set('/nodes/n2', 2, 4)
+    #equivalent to client.write('/nodes/n2', 2, prevValue = 4)

 You can also atomically update a result:

 .. code:: python

-    result = yield from client.read('/foo')
+    result = await client.read('/foo')
     print(result.value) # bar
     result.value += u'bar'
-    updated = yield from client.update(result) # if any other client wrote '/foo' in the meantime this will fail
+    updated = await client.update(result)
+    # if any other client wrote '/foo' in the meantime this will fail
     print(updated.value) # barbar

 Watch a key